madrobot/bash-script-generator/README.md

 For the autocomplete to function, you will need to source it into your bash session, best place to do this is in your `~/.profile` by simply including `source path/to/autocomplete/script` and restarting your bash session.
 You may also include it in `/etc/profile` to provide it to all users, although not recommended unless you know what you're doing.

 *Notice: For autocompletion to operate properly, you MUST NOT start your method names with an underscore (`_`) as they're considered internal methods and will be omitted from method list.*

-## To Do List
-I'd like to see these implemented in the near future:

-- Customize generated script name, version, etc.

 ## License and Disclaimer
 This software is provided as-is and no warranties or guaranties are provided by the author.
 Use at your own risk.
 Distributed under the GNU v3 Open Source License.